Abigail-Larsen/auto-garage-image-client/README.md

 This app uses React and graphql on the frontend, Node and graphql on the backend, and SQl for the DB.
 Each poll has a unique id that gives someone access to vote or see the results.

-To run this app, pull down the main branch and run `yarn build` then `yarn start`
+To run this app, pull down the main branch and run `yarn build` then `yarn devStart`